Flying through Storms and Hurricanes

 How safe is flying through a storm?

-If you're flying through the air and you see lightning strike out of the window, it might seem scary, but its important to remember that all aircraft are built to withstand bad weather and turbulence.
+If you're flying through the air and you see lightning strike out of the window, it might seem scary, but it's important to remember that all aircraft are built to withstand bad weather and turbulence.
 Not forgetting that aircraft are also required to comply with safety thresholds provided by the FAA (Federal Aviation Administration), the US equivalent of the Civil Aviation Authority in the UK.
-For this reason, flying through a storm is generally safe.
-In the case of extreme weather, air traffic controllers will always direct aircraft above or around severe storms to avoid uncomfortable turbulence or any damage being done to the aircraft.
+For this reason, flying through a thunderstorm is generally safe.
+In the case of extreme weather, air traffic controllers will always direct aircraft above or around severe thunderstorms to avoid uncomfortable turbulence or any damage being done to the aircraft.
 Remember that your plane will never be directed to fly through a severe storm.

 Is it safe to fly through a rainstorm?